EternalV2/Tile-Master/README.md

 cd src
 python game_demo.py
 </pre>
-This will start the game up the Level Editor and direct it to start designing maps and assets in that folder.
+This will start the game preview and allow you to play through the current level.